mdn/content/files/en-us/web/api/history_api/index.md

 {{DefaultAPISidebar("History API")}}

-The **History API** provides access to the browser's session history (not to be confused for [WebExtensions history](/en-US/docs/Mozilla/Add-ons/WebExtensions/API/history)) through the {{DOMxRef("Window.history","history")}} global object.
+The **History API** provides access to the browser's session history (not to be confused with [WebExtensions history](/en-US/docs/Mozilla/Add-ons/WebExtensions/API/history)) through the {{DOMxRef("Window.history","history")}} global object.
 It exposes useful methods and properties that let you navigate back and forth through the user's history, and manipulate the contents of the history stack.

 > **Note:** This API is only available on the main thread ({{domxref("Window")}}).
 It cannot be accessed in {{domxref("Worker")}} or {{domxref("Worklet")}} contexts.